kaby76/AntlrVSIX/doc/refactoring.md

 grammar.

-Note: This refactoring is a "fold" transformation as described in Halupka, Ivan, and J·n Koll·r.
+Note: This refactoring is a "fold" transformation as described in Halupka, Ivan, and J√°n Koll√°r.
 "Catalog of grammar refactoring patterns."
 Open Computer Science 4.4 (2014): 231-241.
 However, this refactoring only applies to lexer symbols.

 ### Example